aychang95/fastnn/README.md

   - **Data Processing**
     - Intuitive data processing modules for encoding human-readible data into tensors compatible with deep learning libraries
   - **Model Exporting**
-    - FastNN torch modules and tools for exporting models via. `TorchScript` tracing and scripting to a production environment
+    - FastNN torch modules and tools for exporting models via. `TorchScript` tracing and scripting to a production environment.
+Now includes Text Generation.
   - **Model Zoo**
     - Various exported models hosted in this repo via. git-lfs and AWS S3.
 Includes models from the HuggingFace's Transformers and
     TorchVision